GabiAnt95/Utilities/Split_By_Column/README.txt

 With this script we get to split a given Excel by the unique values of a given column.

-For example, for a given Excel with 8 columns which one of them if "Country" where there are 5 Uniques Values: Spain, Jamaica, Belice, Guinea and Congo.
+For example, for a given Excel with 8 columns, being one of them "Country" where there are 5 Unique Values: Spain, Jamaica, Belice, Guinea and Congo.
 We will receive 5 Excels (One for each country) with the 8 columns but only with the data of each country.